openedx/paragon/docs/decisions/0018-expose-all-sass-vars-as-css-vars.rst

 Bootstrap already exports a number of CSS variables (these can be found in `this document for Bootstrap 4.x`_), however they don't cover all usecases.
-For instance, usage of colour variables like `primary-400`, or `light-300` are abundant in MFEs, however these are not expored by Bootstrap even though they are available as SCSS variables.
+For instance, usage of colour variables like `primary-400`, or `light-300` are abundant in MFEs, however these are not exported by Bootstrap even though they are available as SCSS variables.

 Decision